How to Cook for a Keto Diet on a Budget: Tips for Success

 Creating a weekly keto menu begins with a strategic approach to selecting meals that incorporate inexpensive proteins and vegetables while ensuring flavour and variety.
 Start by assessing your pantry and fridge to identify existing ingredients.
 This helps you avoid overbuying and ensures you make the most of what you already have.
 Next, concentrate on selecting a few core proteins, such as chicken, pork, or tofu, and build your meals around these budget-friendly options.

 Then, choose a selection of low-carb vegetables that can be utilised across multiple meals.
-Consider options like broccoli, cauliflower, and zucchini—these not only provide nutrition but also adapt well to various cooking methods.
+Consider options such as broccoli, cauliflower, and zucchini—they not only offer nutritional value but also adapt well to various cooking methods.
 To keep your menu dynamic, vary your cooking techniques throughout the week; one evening, you might roast vegetables, while another could feature a stir-fry.

-Incorporate a few recipes that can be prepared in bulk, such as casseroles or soups, which can be easily stored and reheated.
+Incorporate a few recipes that can be prepared in bulk, such as casseroles or soups, that are easy to store and reheat.
 This not only saves time but also helps you stay on track with your macro goals, creatively utilising leftovers.
-By crafting your menu this way, you guarantee a satisfying and diverse week of meals that aligns with your keto journey.
+By crafting your menu this way, you guarantee a satisfying and diverse week of meals that align with your keto journey.

 What strategies can help you budget keto ingredients effectively?